-OPCA is excited to spread our insights and experiences with APCM beyond Oregon’s state boundaries; we have already shared APCM experience with over 18 state Primary Care Associations (PCAs) through a combination of on-site visits, webinars, phone calls and email.
-As additional states advance their own work in payment and care model innovation, they encounter the typical complexities of system change and have expressed a great deal of interest and excitement at the opportunity to learn from OPCA and from each other.
+As states across the country advance their own work in payment and care model innovation, they encounter the typical complexities of system change and have expressed interest and excitement at the opportunity to learn from OPCA and from each other.

-The APCM Learning Exchange covered key topics in the development and implementation of payment and care model transformation efforts.
+The APCM Learning Exchange covers key topics in the development and implementation of payment and care model transformation efforts.

 • Going from PCMH to APCM